Self-supervised Document Clustering Based on BERT with Data Augment: METHODOLOGY

-UDA is first proposed by Google for emotion analysis~\citep{xie-2019}, which is a binary classification task.
-Given a document $i$ in language A, this document is translated into language B, and then is translated back to language A again, which is the back translation.
-A language B can be various.
-Then, $x_i$ and $x_{i}^{'}$ are the inputs of BERT for the document $i$ and its back translated version respectively.
-The outputs of BERT is fed into a UDA model with parameter set $\theta$, and distributions of $y$ given $x_i$ and $x_{i}^{'}$ is learned, namely we get $p_{\theta}(y|x_i)$ and $p_{\theta}(y|x_{i}^{'})$.
-The UDA loss is the sum of the KL-divergence between the two distributions for every document $i$ in a mini-batch, which is described as equation (3).
-When using the UDA, the total loss $\mathcal L$ is given as equation (4).
+UDA was originally proposed for emotion analysis~\cite{c6}, which is a binary classification task.
+When we apply UDA for FCL, every text in a dataset $D$ is back translated to construct $D'$.
+BERT takes a text $x_i$ in $D$ and three texts $x'_{i,q}(q=1,2,3)$ in $D'$ as inputs, and feeds outputs into a UDA model with parameter set $\theta$ to obtain the distributions, $p_{\theta}(y|x_i)$ and $p_{\theta}(y|x’_{i,q})$.
+The UDA loss $L_{\rm{UDA}}$ is the average KL-divergence for each pair of $p_{\theta}(y|x_i)$ and $p_{\theta}(y|x’_{i,q})$ in a mini-batch (Equation~\ref{uda}).
+The model loss shows in Equation~\ref{fl}.